Marion Federal Crimes Lawyer

 When does a case go to federal court?

 In many instances, cases filed in federal court could have also been filed in state court.
 A couple of different factors can influence whether or not the case will be tried in federal court, including the entities investigating the situation and the severity of the offense.
 For example, if drugs are trafficked across state lines, this is both a violation of state and federal law.
 However, in deciding where the case will be heard, the quantity of the drugs transported will be considered.
 If the quantity of the drug is large, the case is more likely to be filed on a federal level.
 Additionally, if the agencies investigating the crime are federal entities, such as the Drug Enforcement Agency, then it will probably be brought to federal court.

 How is a federal crime different than a state crime?

 Each of the 50 states has its own unique set of laws that apply to crimes committed within the state.
 In addition to state laws, Congress has created overarching criminal laws that apply to all of the states.
 Federal crimes commonly include interstate offenses like transporting drugs, illegally possessing a firearm, counterfeiting U.S. currency, infractions related to immigration, and white-collar crimes.

 Charged with a Federal Offense?
 We Can Help

 If you have been arrested, subpoenaed, or charged with a federal crime, it is time to get serious about finding a lawyer to represent your case.
 At Law Office of William J. Luse we have fought on behalf of members of the Marion community for years.
 We are serious about the results that we achieve on behalf of our clients because we know the difference that a reduced sentence, a dismissal, or a favorable verdict makes.
-If you are facing federal prosecution and need the guidance and legal support from a Marion criminal defense attorney that cares about your future, call (843) 839-4795 today.
+If you are facing federal prosecution and need the guidance and legal support from a Marion criminal defense attorney that cares about your future, call (843) 839-4795 or contact us online today.